 Tucked away in the Southwestern corner of Thailand along the Andaman Sea is the incredible island of Koh Lanta.
 This is far enough off those main tourist places such as Phuket, Koh Phi Phi, and Krabi, though close enough to only be a couple of hours journey away by van or boat.

-Koh Lanta is a lot slower pace than the other touristy areas around Southern Thailand so you will want at least 3 days here at minimum.
+Koh Lanta is a lot slower pace than the other touristy areas around Southern Thailand so you will want to spend at least 3 days here.
 This will allow you to take a deep breath, appreciate your surroundings and join in on that laid-back lifestyle.

 By Linn Haglund of Brainy Backpackers

-Koh Mook is truly one of Thailand’s hidden gems.
+Koh Mook (also known as Koh Muk) is truly one of Thailand’s hidden gems.
 The island is quite popular for the mesmerizing Emerald Cave, a swim through an 80 meters tunnel from the sea leading into a hidden beach lit up by the sun.
 But hardly any of these people take their time to actually set foot on the island as they’re usually part of a boat tour from any of the surrounding islands.